 Cook

-In a separate bowl, mix the barbecue sauce, Italian dressing, brown sugar, and Worcestershire sauce until well blended.
-Pour the sauce over the chicken.
+In a separate bowl, mix the barbecue sauce, Italian dressing, brown sugar, and Worcestershire sauce until it is well blended.
+Proceed to pour the sauce over the chicken.

 While it might look like it’s almost TOO much sauce, it really is a perfect amount after you shred the chicken, trust me.

-Cover and cook on high 3-4 hours or on low 6-8 hours.
+Cover the crockpot and cook on high for 3-4 hours or on low 6-8 hours.

 Shred chicken